openstack-archive/nova-powervm/README.rst

 The driver is being promoted into the nova core project in stages, the first of which is represented by blueprint `powervm-nova-compute-driver`_.
-The coexistence of these two incarnations of the driver raises some `Dual Driver Considerations`_.
+The coexistence of these two incarnations of the driver raises some `Upgrade Considerations`_.

 .. _`powervm-nova-compute-driver`: https://blueprints.launchpad.net/nova/+spec/powervm-nova-compute-driver